fuzail-pixel/learnlynk-tech-test/README.md

-# LearnLynk – Technical Assessment
+# LearnLynk – Technical Assessment(Submission)

-Thanks for taking the time to complete this assessment.
-The goal is to understand how you think about problems and how you structure real project work.
-This is a small, self-contained exercise that should take around **2–3 hours**.
-It’s completely fine if you don’t finish everything—just note any assumptions or TODOs.
+This repository contains my completed solution for the LearnLynk Technical Assessment.
+The goal was to implement schema design, RLS policies, an Edge Function, a small Next.js page, and a short Stripe integration explanation.

+All tasks have been completed and placed in the structure provided in the original test starter template.

 We use: